Kristin Alyce Riekert, Ph.D.

 Background

 Dr. Riekert is a health psychologist and behavioral researcher.
-Dr. Riekert has been Principal Investigator or Co-Investigator on NIH and foundation sponsored trials that evaluate the efficacy of various behavior change interventions, including motivational interviewing, problem solving, and doctor-patient communication to improve illness self-management in cystic fibrosis, asthma, chronic kidney disease, hypertension and sickle cell disease.
+Dr. Riekert has been the Principal Investigator or Co-Investigator on NIH and foundation-sponsored intervention trials focused on improving disease self-management and health outcomes in cystic fibrosis, asthma, hypertension, and chronic kidney disease.

 She is a previous American Thoracic Society Behavioral Science & Health Services Research Assembly Chair and Board of Directors Member.
-Dr. Riekert is an editor of the 3rd, 4th, and 5th editions of Handbook of Health Behavior Change and an Associate Editor of the Annals of the American Thoracic Society.
+Dr. Riekert is an editor of the 3rd, 4th, and 5th editions of Handbook of Health Behavior Change and an Associate Editor of the Annals of the American Thoracic Society and the Journal of Cystic Fibrosis.

 Dr. Riekert is committed to improving healthcare quality and delivery, particularly among underserved and disadvantaged populations.